Personal website of Gregory K. Maxey, Commander USN (Retired)

 Long in coming due to the lack of an Office 64 bit Word application and incompatibility in that system with the standard TreeView control used in version 3.

 Version 4.0 is compatible with both Office 32 bit and 64 bit applications.
-This version would not have been possible without the use of a custom VBA TreeView control developed to replace the standard TreeView control by Jan Karel Pieterse of JKP Application Development Services http://www.jkp-ads.com/index.asp.
-Jan, with the assistance of a few enlistees, has a produced a pair of crown jewels in the form of class modules that were used to provide the TreeView now employed in the add-in.
-For more on Jan's remarkable work, see: http://www.jkp-ads.com/Articles/treeview.asp
+This version would not have been possible without the use of a custom VBA TreeView control developed to replace the standard TreeView control by Peter Thornton and Jan Karel Pieterse of JKP Application Development Services http://www.jkp-ads.com/index.asp.
+Jan and Peter have produced a pair of crown jewels in the form of class modules that were used to provide the TreeView now employed in the add-in.
+For more on their remarkable work, see: http://www.jkp-ads.com/Articles/treeview.asp

 1. Testing and development with this add-in has been limited to the U.S. English version of Microsoft Word 2007/2010/2013 (pre-release) in a Windows7 operating environment and the U.K. English version of Microsoft Word 2007/2010 in a WindowsXP operating environment.
 Lack of access, time and resources has prevented further testing.
 Unfortunately feedback confirms that the variances in other language versions of the Microsoft products involved can prevent the add-in from functioning properly in those versions.